drupal-graphql-compose/documentation/core/nodes.md

 Node entities are exposed to GraphQL with the interface `NodeInterface` and the union `NodeUnion`.

-Each node type is will have a schema type.
+Each enabled node type has a schema type.
 For example, the `article` node type will be typed as `NodeArticle`.

 ## Load node type by UUID